 MODELLO D (inglese)

 General Information

 Academic subject Information Theory

 Degree course Computer Science (LM18)

 Curriculum all

 ECTS credits 6

 Compulsory attendance No

 Language English

+Zwiigwage

+Subject teacher Name Surname Mail address SSD

+Corrado Mencar corrado.mencar@uniba.it INF/01

+Place and reception time Dept. of Wednesday, 14:30-16:30 11 (17 0 1

-Subject teacher Name Surname Mail address SSD Corrado Mencar corrado.mencar@uniba.it INF/01 Place and reception time Dept. of Computer Science, 6 th floor Monday, 15:00-17:00 or by appointment
+The and reception time Computer or by appointment

+Science, 6 th floor or of approximation

 ECTS credits details SSD

 Lectures 4 credits INF/01

 Workshops 2 credits INF/01

+, company 2 0104105 11,17,01

 Class schedule

 Period 1 st semester

 Year 1 st

 Type of class Lecture- workshops

+Type of class Lecture workshop 7.5

 Time management

 Hours 150

 Hours of lectures 32

 Tutorials and lab 30

+1 dtoriais and ido 30

 Academic calendar

 Class begins Sept.
-24 th , 2018
+23 th , 2019

 Class ends Jan.
-11 th , 2019
+10 th , 2020

+Ciass cias Jan.
+10 , 2020

+Syllabus

-Syllabus Prerequisites/requirements Basic knowledge in Probability Theory Basic knowledge in Discrete Mathematics and Calculus Basic knowledge in Computer Science Expected learning outcomes (according to Knowledge and understanding Dublin Descriptors) (it is recommended that they are congruent with the learning outcomes contained in the Didactic Regulation and Prospectus a.a.
-2017-2018) The class in Information Theory provides the students with in- depth theoretical and methodological skills related to the concept of information (in the wide sense) and related theories.
-In particular, the class focuses on the general concepts of information theory, entropy, codes and stochastic processes.
-Applying knowledge and understanding The students in Information Theory will be able to use the acquired knowledge to: understand and solve complex problems in different interdisciplinary areas; integrate and individually find and re-adapt known solutions to growing problems (problem solving);
+Prerequisites/requirements Basic knowledge in Probability Theory

+1 rerequisites/requirements Basic knowledge in Discrete Mathematics and Calculus

+Basic knowledge in Computer Science

+Expected learning outcomes (according to Knowledge and understanding

+Dublin Descriptors) (it is recommended morneage and understanding

+that they are congruent with the learning The class in Information Theory provides the students with in-

+outcomes contained in the Didactic depth theoretical and methodological skills related to the concept of information (in the wide sense) and related theories.
+In particular, the class focuses on the general concepts of information theory, entropy, codes and stochastic

+Regulation and Prospectus a.a.
+2017-2018)

+110501000000000000000000000000000000000

+processes.

+1

+Applying knowledge and understanding The students in Information Theory will be able to use the acquired knowledge to:

+1 understand and solve complex problems in dif ns in different

+1. understand and solve complex problems in different interdisciplinary areas;

+2. integrate and individually find and re-adapt known solutions

+to growing problems (problem solving);

+to growing problems (problem solving),